RasaHQ/NLU-training-data/README.md

 ## About this repository

-This repository is built by contributors and we very much appreciate your support in expanding the collection of training data available to the community!
+We'd like to make training data easily accessible for anyone developing chatbots, therefore, this repository is open for contributions!

-Each folder is a category of training data.
-Within each category there is an `NLU.md` file containing the training data sectioned by intent type and a `README.md` file, listing the intent types contained in `NLU.md`.
+We need your help to create a high quality open source dataset to empower chatbot makers and conversational AI enthusiasts alike, and we very much appreciate your support in expanding the collection of data available to the community.

 ## How to contribute